 Black-bellied storm-petrels are non-breeding visitors to Falklands waters.
 The presence of this species is almost entirely restricted to the summer months, when they are most frequently sighted over oceanic waters to the north of the Islands (White et al., 2002).
-Very few birds were recorded in the vicinity of the Sea Lion area.
+Very few birds were recorded in the vicinity of the northern Licence Blocks.